gchaperon/latam-challenge/docs/challenge.md

 The deployed URI can be checked using `terraform -chdir=infra output app_uri`.
 Ping it [here](https://latam-challenge-ubomd35csa-uc.a.run.app/) or check the API docs [here](https://latam-challenge-ubomd35csa-uc.a.run.app/docs/)

+### Continuous Deployment description
+The cotinuous deployment configuration has two jobs: `build` and `deploy`.
+In the `build` job steps 1 through 3 are run, while in the `deploy` job step 4 is applied.

+CD is configured so that if an attempt is made to rebuild an existing image in the artifacts repository, the build process will detect this and stop, as to not waste resources.
+In case of an skipped build process, the `deploy` job will be executed anyways, so that changes to the infrastructure not related to the image deployment are applied.

+If Terraform is asked to "redeploy" the current image, no expensive operation will be performed because the configuration will match the state exactly.

+**Triggers**: CD is only configured to run on push to the main branch.
+Conceptually this could be described as "if tests pass, it goes to production".
+This might not be ideal in many situations, specially if integration tests are present, or there is a QA team that need to validate new features.
+For this application (a relatively small job challenge) i'm keeping it simple.

 ## Conventions